open-sauced/docs/docs/contributing/introduction-to-contributing.md

   :::

-In case you get stuck, feel free to ask for help in the [Discord](https://discord.gg/U2peSNf23P) server or [GitHub Discussions](https://github.com/orgs/open-sauced/discussions).
+In case you get stuck, feel free to ask for help in the [Community](https://github.com/orgs/open-sauced/discussions/1) or [GitHub Discussions](https://github.com/orgs/open-sauced/discussions).

 Please follow our [Code of Conduct](./code-of-conduct.md) in all your interactions with the project and its contributors.